ludavid15/myblog/myapp/src/posts/astrodynamics.md

 <v-divider></v-divider>

 A lagrange point is a stable orbit position where the gravitional pull and centrifugal force from two other bodies is at an equilibrium.
 In a three-body system, there are 5 lagrange points.
 The James Webb Space Telescope is at the Earth-Sun Lagrange point L2!

+# References

+<v-divider :thickness="5"></v-divider>

+* This post is a collection of my notes from undergraduate courses at UCLA.